-Stephen J. Ansley^{j,,,,,} Jose L. Badano^{j,,,,}, Oliver E. Blacque^{3,,,,,}, Josephine Hill[±], Bethan E. Hoskins^{j,,,,}, Carmen C. Leitch[±], Jun Chu Kim2, Alison J. Ross2, Erica R. Eichers3, Tanya M. Teslovich[±], Allan K. Mah3, Robert C. Johnsen3, John C. Cavender2, Richard Alan Lewis^{5,6}, Michel R. Leroux3, Philip L. Beales[±] and Micholas Katsanis^{5,6}
+Stephen J. Ansley^{1,4}, Jose L. Badanol^{1,4}, Oliver E. Blacque^{3,6}, Josephine Hiff, Bethan E. Hoskinis^{1,4}, Carmen C. Leitch1, Jun Chul Kim1, Alison J. Ross2, Fice R. Echers2, Tanya M. Teslovich^{1,4}, Alian K. Mah3, Robert C. Johnsen3, John C. Cavender2, Richard Alan Lewis^{3,6}, Michel R. Leroue3, Philip L. Beales4 and Richolas Katausis^{1,6}

 Bardet - Biedl syndrome (BBS) is a genetically heterogeneous disorder characterized primarily by retinal dystrophy, obesity, polydactyly, renal malformations and learning disabilities.
-Although five BBS genes have been cloned 1-2, 3-4, 5-6, the molecular basis of this syndrome remains elusive.
-Here we show that BBS is probably caused by a defect at the basal body of ciliated cells.
-We have cloned a new BBS gene, BBSS, which encodes a protein with a prokaryotic domain, pilf; involved in pilus formation and twitching mobility.
-In one family, a protein probable swith randomization of left - right body axis symmetry, a known defect of the nodal cilium.
-We have also found that BBSB localizes specifically to ciliated structures, such as the connecting cilium of the retina and column specifically to ciliated structures, such as the connecting cilium of the retina and column control of the control of the connecting cilium of the retina and column and
+Although five BBS genes have been cloned 1-2, 2-3, 4-5, 6 the molecular basis of this syndrome remains elusive.
+Here we show that BBS is probably caused by a defect at the basal body of clilated cells.
+We have cloned a new BBS gene, BBSS, which encodes a protein with a prokaryotic domain, pilf, involved in pilus formation and twitching mobility.
+In one family, a proxyrotic domain, pilf, involved in pilus formation and twitching mobility.
+In one family, a symmetry, a known defect of the nodel clilium.
+We have also found that BBSB localism symmetry, a known defect of the nodel clilium.
+We have also found that BBSB localism probables in the lung, In cells, BBSB localizes to centrosomes and basal bodies and interacts with PCM1, a protein probably involved in cliliogenesis.
+Finally, we demonstrate that all available Caenonhabdits selegansBBS homelogues are expressed exclusively in clilated neurons, and contain regulatory elements for RFX, a transcription factor that modulates the expression of genes associated with cliliogenesis and intrafagellar transport.